| mandolins | ATLAS of Plucked Instruments |

 (ar)mandolino

 From around 1650s the mandolino developed from the mandore.
 It is a smaller version of it.
-Sometimes it is called armandolino (after the shape of almonds), and also baroque mandolin.
+Sometimes it is called pandurine or armandolino (after the shape of almonds), and often baroque mandolin (to make clear the difference with the normal mandolin).
 In general : a mandolino has a small slender

 lute-like body with a sickle-shaped tuning-head (ending in a square)